Carson Briere charged for pushing woman's wheelchair down steps

 ERIE, Pa.
 (CBS) -- Carson Briere, the son of Philadelphia Flyers interim general manager Danny Briere, has been charged in connection with pushing a disabled woman's wheelchair down the steps of a bar in Erie.

-Carson Briere was charged with criminal mischief, disorderly conduct and related offenses.
+Carson Briere, who plays hockey at Mercryhurst University in Erie, was charged with criminal mischief, disorderly conduct and related offenses.

+Patrick Carrozzi, another Mercryhurst student that plays on the men's lacrosse team, was also hit with the same offenses in connection with the incident.

 The incident happened at Sullivan's Pub and Eatery in Erie.